Rensselaer Polytechnic Institute

 Sexual Orientation: Heterosexual

-High School Experience: Private Catholic school in Maryland with a graduating class of 58 students.
-There was a culture of going to college.
+High School Experience: Private school in New Jersey with a graduating class of about 46 students.
+There was not a strong culture of going to college, only about 4 or 5 people in my class ended up going to four-year institutions.

 Did any of your extracurricular activities have a particularly big impact on your experience?